-The approval of an amendment to our Second Amended and Restated Certificate of Incorporation to increase the number of authorized shares of common stock from 120,000,000 to 240,000,000 in Proposal No. 4 requires the affirmative vote of a majority of the outstanding shares of common stock entitled to vote on such matter.
+The approval of a second amendment to our Second Amended and Restated Certificate of Incorporation, as amended, to limit the liability of certain officers of the Company as permitted by recent amendments to the Delaware General Corporation Law in Proposal No. 4 requires the affirmative vote of a majority of the outstanding shares of common stock entitled to vote on such matter.